 The movie is Tim Burton’s adaption of the 1979 Tony Award winning musical by Stephen Sondheim and Hugh Wheeler.
 Johnny Depp isn’t really known for his singing.
 He took singing lessons when he was cast for the part in preparation for the role.
 The producer of the film said that it was a bit of a gamble, but it seemed to work as the critics generally thought that he fit his character and the part.

-When the movie was released I remember people critizing Helena Bonham Carter’s singing abilities, saying that her voice was too thin and weak for the portrayal of Mrs. Lovett, but I personally felt that it fit the story and the character for the film version.
+When the movie was released people criticized Helena Bonham Carter’s singing abilities, saying that her voice was too thin and weak for the portrayal of Mrs. Lovett, but we feel that it fit the story and the character for the film version.

-Depp’s singing for me is personally one of the high points of the movie.
+Depp’s singing is one of the high points of the movie.
 His voice range goes from crackles at time that portrays great sadness to the voice of the demon when his rage is being expressed.

 In the Victorian London, the barber Benjamin Barker is married to the gorgeous Lucy and they have a lovely child, Johanna.
-The beauty of Lucy attracts the attention of the corrupt Judge Turpin, who falsely accuses the barber of a crime that he did not commit and abuses Lucy later after gaining custody of her.
+The beauty of Lucy attracts the attention of the corrupt Judge Turpin, who falsely accuses the barber of a crime that he did not commit.
+The judge assaults Lucy later when he lures her to his home under false pretenses.
 After fifteen years in exile, Benjamin returns to London under the new identity of Sweeney Todd, seeking revenge against Turpin.
-He meets the widow Mrs. Lovett who is the owner of a meat pie shop who tells him that Lucy swallowed arsenic many years ago, and Turpin assigned himself tutor of Johanna.
+He meets the widow Mrs. Lovett who is the owner of a meat pie shop who tells him that Lucy swallowed arsenic many years ago, and Turpin assigned himself guardian of Johanna.
 He opens a barber shop above her store, initiating a crime rampage against those who made him suffer and lose his beloved family.

 Adolfo Pirelli (Sasha Baron Cohen) and Sweeney Todd (Johnny Depp)’s shaving contest